miyako/4d-plugin-doctotext/README.md

 * get [libcharsetdetect](https://github.com/batterseapower/libcharsetdetect)

-* `2.1.0.8` from [TidyHuang/WV2](https://github.com/TidyHuang/WV2) compiles with unix make files but creates small library with no 3rd party dependencies.
+* `2.1.0.8` from [TidyHuang/WV2](https://github.com/TidyHuang/WV2) compiles with unix make files but creates small library with no 3rd party dependencies. also error on arm. probably need to rerun automake or something.